Man dies after competing in California taco-eating contest

 FRESNO, Calif.
-(AP) — A man died shortly after competing in a taco-eating contest at a minor league baseball game in California, authorities said Wednesday.
+(AP) — A Northern California coroner says a man choked to death while participating in a taco-eating contest at a minor league baseball game.

-Dana Hutchings, 41, of Fresno, died Tuesday night shortly after arriving at a hospital, Fresno Sheriff spokesman Tony Botti said.

-An autopsy on Hutchings will be done Thursday to determine a cause of death, Botti said.
-It was not immediately known how many tacos the man had eaten or whether he had won the contest.
+The Fresno County sheriff-coroner’s office released the cause of death for 41-year-old Dana Hutchings after an autopsy Thursday.
+He died after Tuesday night’s contest at the Fresno Grizzlies game.

 Fresno Grizzlies spokesman Paul Braverman said in a statement that the team was “devastated to learn” of the fan’s death and that the team would “work closely with local authorities and provide any helpful information that is requested.”